- 4.46.6 Workpapers and Reports Resources

 Primary SAIN SAIN Description Three Digit SAIN 322 Capital stock Five Digit SAIN 322-01 Preferred Five Digit SAIN 322-02 Common

-Second tier (second segment) SAIN codes do not apply to SB/SE returns.
-The second tier SAIN is added on the Issue Screen.
-Team Managers use these codes to plan and track activity on specific cases.
+The second tier SAIN is added on the issue screen.
+Team managers use these codes to plan and track activity on specific cases.
 Teams may use second tier codes 00-99 (nn) to identify issues, examiners, divisions, or activities on their examinations.
 There are no restrictions on available captions.

-IMS gives Team Managers flexibility to track activity by particular subsidiaries, divisions, agents or specialties - whether using a horizontal or vertical approach.
-These options should be considered before assigning second tier SAINs for this purpose Examiners also use second tier SAINs codes to identify issues having the same primary SAIN code.
+IMS gives team managers flexibility to track activity by particular subsidiaries, divisions, agents or specialties.
+These options should be considered before assigning second tier SAINs for this purpose

-Issue Tracking Attribute codes identify the owner and name of an issue, transaction, or other item of interest; i.e., what it is and who owns it .
+ITA codes identify the assigned examiner and name of an issue, transaction, or other item of interest; i.e., what it is and who is assigned to it.

 Tracking all three of these components will enhance LB&I's issue management strategy.

-Use BNA Software to generate Form 1120, income tax examination reports.
+BNA Software is used to generate Form 1120, income tax examination reports.

-Use Report Generation Software (RGS) to generate individual, partnership, S Corps and noncorporate income tax examination reports.
-The RGS User Guide details procedures for use of RGS.
+Report Generation Software (RGS) is used to generate individual, partnership and S corporation income tax examination reports.

 See IRM 4.10.16 for procedures related to EOAD.